serilog-contrib/Serilog.Sinks.Postgresql.Alternative/HowToUse.md

 The project can be found on [nuget](https://www.nuget.org/packages/Serilog.Sinks.Postgresql.Alternative/).

 ## Hints
-Since the sink uses PeriodicBatching, which queues the log events and uses a timer to dequeue and finally log the events, you need to call `Log.CloseAndFlush();` sometimes to create the table if it should be auto-created.
+- Since the sink uses PeriodicBatching, which queues the log events and uses a timer to dequeue and finally log the events, you need to call `Log.CloseAndFlush();` sometimes to create the table if it should be auto-created.
 Check out https://github.com/serilog-contrib/Serilog.Sinks.Postgresql.Alternative/issues/50 for an example.
+- The database is not created by the program itself as most of the people don't want to use a `root` kind of user or logging, e.g. the logging user doesn't have the privileges to `CREATE DATABASE xy`.
+Therefore, you need to create the database on your own before running the sink.
+- The database user does need the privilege to create a schema if you don't create it manually.
+- The database user does need the privilege to create a table if you don't create it manually.
+- If you use `onCreateTableCallback`, you need to specify the creation code by yourself, e.g. no automation is used in this case.
+- If you use `onCreateSchemaCallback`, you need to specify the creation code by yourself, e.g. no automation is used in this case.
+- If you want to auto-create a table without a schema (Or with a schema that is already created), just set `needAutoCreateTable` to `true`.
+- If you want to auto-create a table and a schema, set `needAutoCreateTable` to `true` and `needAutoCreateSchema` to `true`.

 ## Configuration options